TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 If you chose to **start brimming with potential**, your gamemaster will allot you with a starting pool of 15 points of potential to spend on skills as you progress.

 _Gamemasters, you can offer more than one starting background if you wish, just make sure you always offer 15 points of potential per background should a player opt to not make a background._

+### What unique thing can you do?

+Whether you choose to make a background or start with potential, you'll also create an ability that sets you apart from other characters.
+[Read up on abilities,](../character/abilities.md) then work with your GM to pick or create one for your character.

 <br/>